juniordiscart/ImpossibleOdds-Toolkit/Docs/Json.md

 }
 ```

-**Note**: Methods decorated with one of these attributes shouldn't have any parameters.
+**Note**: methods decorated with one of these attributes shouldn't have any parameters.

 ## Example